39 Ways to Turn Off the Chatter in Your Head About Food

 "Quiet the snack chatter in your head by knocking off an item or two from your to-do list," recommends Wolfe.
 "Getting stuff accomplished can be as satisfying as snacking."
 And it can even burn calories too!
 We recommend grabbing a garbage bag and then reorganize your pantry for successful weight loss.

 When the chatter is too loud, just put on your workout clothes and lace up your sneakers.
 "Even if working out seems like too much effort, looking the part can at least reduce the urge to eat," says York.
 "Putting on workout gear can create a shift in mindset, and requires leaving the kitchen where most temptation resides."

 Plan your meals ahead of time

 Silverman has his patients make it part of their routine to write down and commit to all their meals and snacks for the day—including any treats—in advance.
 Once it's written down, there's no going back.
 "That way you know exactly what you'll be eating and when," he says.
 "This helps you block out unwanted thoughts about eating."

-We're human and it's okay to give yourself a break. in fact, letting yourself have an off day is key to getting your brain to let up on the negative suggestions.
+We're human and it's okay to give yourself a break.
+In fact, letting yourself have an off day is key to getting your brain to let up on the negative suggestions.
 "Don't deprive yourself.
-It's okay to take a cheat day once a week," says Dave Colina, certified CrossFit trainer, Krav Maga instructor and founder of formula O2.
+It's okay to take a cheat day once a week," says Dave Colina, certified CrossFit trainer, Krav Maga instructor and founder of O2 Natural Recovery.
 "Rewards are important, but in moderation.
 If you happen to give into the inner chatter, don't beat yourself up; just learn from it and adjust your habits accordingly."
-You can even give yourself a break and still be extra-smart about it with these 20 Cheat Meal Tips for Weight Loss Success.
+You can even give yourself a break and still be extra-smart about it with these cheat meal tips for weight loss success.